DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 Most browsers have support for the WebExtensions API, which is a system for developing extensions that can be used across browsers.
 These extensions require a file called `manifest.json` that defines metadata, behaviour, and an assortment of other information.

 Naturally, this specification has evolved over time.
 The latest iteration is Manifest v3.
 It attempts to address issues regarding privacy, security, and performance.
-Namely, it embraces service workers, prevents remotely hosted code, and depreciates the webRequest API.
+Namely, it embraces service workers, prevents remotely hosted code, and deprecates the webRequest API.

 This is, in general, a good thing.
 Extensions are a huge attack vector with potential for malicious use, and the changes introduced by Manifest v3 act to lessen their potential impact.
 Unfortunately, these changes also restrict the capabilities of extensions, especially content blockers.